Self-supervised Learning for Clustering of Wireless Spectrum Activity: Experimental results

-For further evaluation, we selected the SSL models with 23 clusters since they are in the range of best models for both considered architectures.
-For models with 23 clusters we next considered the VAT plots of the selected SSL and baseline models given in Figure~\ref{fig:VATs}.
-Figure~\ref{fig:VATVarRatio95} corresponding to B-PCA-2k contains no grouping at all, meaning that the feature vectors provided by this model are randomly distributed in the feature space.
-Figure~\ref{fig:VAT20PCA} corresponding to B-PCA-20 shows that there is only a small grouping in the left upper corner, which justifies the better performance compared to the B-PCA-2k on the Hopkins evaluation.
 Figure~\ref{fig:VAT-RN} shows the clustering tendency of the features obtained with SSL-RN-20.
 There are around 20 distinguishable squares corresponding to groups of highly correlated samples.
 This confirms good scores on the Hopkins evaluation achieved by SSL-RN-20 models with 20 to 25 clusters.
-For the SSL-VGG-20, the feature space contains three well separated, highly correlated groups of features and comparable size and number of darker squares as for the SSL-RN-20.
+For the SSL-VGG-20 {in Figure~\ref{fig:VAT-VGG}}, the feature space contains three well separated, highly correlated groups of features and comparable size and number of darker squares as for the SSL-RN-20.
 The three well separated groups are the reason for the consistently better Hopkins scores of the SSL-VGG-20 compared to others, considering the Hopkins's definition.
-However, the number and size of visually distinguishable dark squares of the SSL-VGG-20 is comparable with the SSL-RN-20, suggesting that similar number of clusters could be existing in both feature spaces.
+However, the number and size of visually distinguishable dark squares of the SSL-VGG-20 is comparable with the SSL-RN-20, suggesting that similar number of clusters could be existing in both feature spaces. {Regarding the SSL-ViT-20 in Figure~\ref{fig:VAT-ViT}, there are also approximately 20 clusters, but with very similar sizes.
+This suggests that the ViT may either be able to focus on other specifics of the signals compared to CNNs or could be forcing the separation of the feature space by the defined number of clusters, regardless of the actual distribution.}

+{Finally, B-AE-20 has clustering tendency scores somewhere between the SSL models and the simple PCA baseline models.
+There are three distinguishable clusters on the VAT plot, which is much lower than in the case of the SSL models.
+Considering the size of the squares, they seem to be more related to the general background features than the actual transmission patterns.}

 From this section we can conclude that the PCA-only baseline models are not capable of encoding significant number of groups of correlated features from the input spectrograms.
 Following this conclusion, we only used the B-PCA-20 for further comparisons, since the B-PCA-2k feature vectors showed no clustering tendency at all, making their further evaluation irrelevant.